bidimensional/Banana-Navigator/Report.md

     - Layer 1 (ReLU Activated) :  64 IN / 32 OUT
     - Layer 2:                    32 IN / 1 OUT

+### Learning algorithm
+The agent learns through iterations of the episodic task until the average score is achieved or a maximum number of episode has been reached.
+It is using an epsilon-greedy decay, from eps_start down to a bottom limit as defined by the eps_end parameter (see below).

+Adam is used as an optimizer using the LR specified below.

+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana and these values are averaged over 100 episodes to assess the average score.

 ### Hyperparameters
 These are the parameters I used.
 They are pretty standard and really haven't played around them too much, with the exception of the Larning Rate is one I had to shrink as the agent wasn't learning initially.
 This smaller value helped.